pbyrne84/phpunitskelgen/README.md

     /**
-     * Uses the above regex to verify if this is the correct one when spinnnig through possibly configurations in a loop
+     * Uses the above regex to verify if this is the correct one when spinnnig through possible
+     * configurations in a loop.
      * @inheritdoc
      */
     public function isProject( VerifiedFileSystemResource $verifiedFileSystemResource ) {